nebulastream/nebulastream/docs/organisational/org.md

 2. Once the Discussion is closed (the owner(s) decides on that), the owner(s) creates a design document.
 3. The owner(s) uploads the design document to the repository and creates a PR
 4. Once the PR is approved, the owner(s) creates an epic based on the revised design document
-5. An epic encapsulates sub-epics that try to be equivalent in estimated implementation time, which is one milestone.
+5. An epic encapsulates sub-epics that try to be equivalent in estimated implementation time, which is one milestone
-6. For every milestone, the owner(s) picks a sub-epic and creates issues that are equivalent to one sprint of working time.
+6. For every milestone, the owner(s) creates a list of sub-epics
-7. Based on these issues, the owner(s) create a presentation that includes:
-	- The resulting design of the feature
-	- The estimated time of development
-	- The sub-epics picked for the milestone
-8. The maintainer team priorities sub-epics
+7. The maintainer team priorities sub-epics during the milestone meeting
-9. The maintainer team picks sub-epics from both the previous milestone and the backlog depending on the priority until it reaches the estimated time of the milestone
+8. The maintainer team picks sub-epics from both the previous milestone and the backlog depending on the priority until it reaches the estimated time of the milestone
-10. The owner(s) creates issues based on the chosen sub-epics
+9. The owner(s) creates issues based on the chosen sub-epics

 Additional sub-epics cannot be created during a milestone, they can only be created for the next milestone.